New government migration legislation set to put the pressure on UK work permit sponsors

 It's been 10 months since the introduction of the Employer Sponsorship Licence as part of the UK work permit sponsor process.
 Since November 2008, the UK Border Agency made it a requirement that every employer looking to bring in new non-EU migrant workers to the UK OR extend the work permit of current employees MUST have a valid and current employer sponsorship licence.

 For more information on the application process, download the sponsorship licence information PDF or check the FAQ below.
-If you have any questions or want to proceed with an application, call a member of our licensing team directly on 0800 043 0711.

 How has the employer sponsorship licence changed since its introduction?